modmail-dev/Modmail/README.md

 Our [development](https://github.com/kyb3r/modmail/tree/development) branch is where most of our features are tested before public release.
 Be warned that there could be bugs in various commands so keep it away from any large servers you manage.

 If you wish to test the new features and play around with them, feel free to join our [Public Test Server](https://discord.gg/v5hTjKC).
 Bugs can be raised within that server or in our Github issues (state that you are using the development branch though).

+# Copyright Notice

+Please do not sell a copy of modmail without crediting Kyb3r, or claim the modmail as your own.

+More information can be found [here](https://github.com/kyb3r/modmail/blob/master/LICENSE#}